- What are the housing and housing benefit rights of people fleeing domestic violence?

 There are specific procedures to help asylum seekers who need to flee domestic abuse within UKBA asylum support accommodation.
 See the section on what other organisations can help for refugee agencies who can advise on this.

-A person from one of these three countries with any form of leave, including limited leave with a no public funds condition, is eligible for housing benefit (and related passported benefits) provided that they are also habitually resident.
+A person from one of these countries with any form of leave, including limited leave with a no public funds condition, is eligible for housing benefit (and related passported benefits) provided that they are also habitually resident.
 Temporary admission is not sufficient because it does not amount to a right to reside: R(IS) 8/07 and R(H) 7/09.
-The right to benefits arises because these three countries have signed and ratified the Council of Europe Social Charter or the European Convention on Social and Medical Assistance.
+The right to benefits arises because these countries have signed and ratified the Council of Europe Social Charter or the European Convention on Social and Medical Assistance.

 In Wales (but not in England) applicants from these countries are also eligible for an allocation of housing and homelessness assistance.
 This is because the Welsh eligibility regulations include these people as eligible in the rules covering people subject to immigration control.